-From 1 December - 31 March (irrespective of weather conditions) Swedish registered cars are required by law to have either studded tyres or un-studded friction tyres bearing the following mark, M+S, M-s, M.S, M&S, MS or Mud and Snow.
+From 1 December to 31 March and when weather conditions are wintry, all Swedish and foreign registered vehicles, both light and heavy, are required by law to have either studded tyres or un-studded friction tyres bearing the following mark, M+S, M-s, M.S, M&S, MS or Mud and Snow.

 See the European Commission, AA and RAC guides on driving in Sweden.

 You can find information about rail travel on the website of the Swedish train operator SJ.